 My angelic sister/second mom/best friend & Heartbeat left us today around 8:20AM.
-My heart aches, and I truly don’t know…3 steps to a more productive 2019Learn how to plan to be more productive this year so you can work smarter not harder READ MORE
+My heart aches, and I truly don’t know…Future-proof your business using lead management strategiesHandle your growing lead database more effectively as homebuyers take more time to shop for real estate during this market shift READ MORE

 Avila’s attorney, who is representing the family in a case against the Juárez medical center where she underwent the procedure, advised others seeking more affordable cosmetic surgery in foreign countries.

 Agents, particularly those who work with celebrity clients, have reported feeling pressure to keep up a perfect image as part of their work.